Climate Neutral Data Centre Pact

+Background

+Twenty-five operators and seventeen trade associations announced the pact on 21 January 2021.
+The move was pre-emptive.
+Contemporary reporting set it against the European Green Deal: the European Commission had let it be known that data centres would face sustainability requirements, and the industry preferred a pledge of its own making to rules written for it.
+By the time of the launch, officials had already signalled a softer line.
+Three of the largest US operators of data centres in Europe (Apple, Microsoft and Facebook) did not sign.

 Engagement of signatories (metrics)

 By signing the Pact, Data Centre Operators agree to have all their data centres operated within the European Union fulfilling several metrics.
 All data centre larger than 50KW of maximum IT power are considered in the perimeter of the Pact to consider.
 If one of the data centres of an operator fails to meet the thresholds, a 60 days period is granted to propose a remediation plan to the board of directors of the Pact, and this plan must be executed within 6 months.
 If failing to meet the thresholds, the operator would be expelled from the Pact.

 Metrics to achieve are the following: